Alok-Sci/SPI-Apprenticeship-2023-24--Database/README.md

 `ALTER` command is used to modify structure of database objects like table.

-`ALTER` command can be categorized into 3 types:
+`ALTER` command can be categorized into 4 types:
-1. ADD
+1. ADD (add a new column)
-2. DELETE
+2. DELETE (delete a column)
-3. MODIFY
+3. MODIFY (modify the structure of a column)
+4. CHANGE (rename a column)

 ***Syntax:***
 - to add a column in a table